TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Error-Signoff.md

 ### Input
 The system will receive a single input from the omnidirectional electret microphone and amplify it with a constant gain of 20 dB.
-According to the manufacturers of the CMA-4544PF-W, the electret microphone can operate within 20 Hz to 20 KHz and typically works with a max 10 V bias voltage, which will be supplied by the 5 Vdc from VCC.
+According to the manufacturers of the POM-5038P, the electret microphone can operate within 20 Hz to 20 KHz and typically works with a max 10 V bias voltage, which will be supplied by the 5 Vdc from VCC.
+Below are the passive component details:
 - R<sub>1,2</sub>
     - Given the microphone will operate at a bias voltage of 5 V and its maximum current consumption is 0.5 mA, the minimum total resistance would need to be 5 kΩ.
 The chosen value for each polarizing resistor will keep the microphone at a safe value.